Our Curriculum Intent

 Knowledge underpins and enables the application of skill.
 We strive for children to learn skills alongside knowledge, ensuring that both explicitly are developed.
 At Bearwood Primary and Nursery School we see knowledge and skills as intertwined.
 The curriculum is about how we can ensure that pupils can achieve both knowledge and skill.
 We do this by having an emphasis on cross-curricular teaching.
 We believe that this is important for making the curriculum relevant and meaningful to pupils and for putting knowledge into context.

 We believe it is our responsibility to develop the literacy and numeracy skills for all our pupils.
 Using the Early Years Foundation Stage Strategy and National Curriculum as a basis, age-appropriate progression in knowledge for each core and foundation subject has been identified.
 This has been mapped out to ensure coverage of identified knowledge is secured across KS1 and KS2.
 We carefully select the sequence of when, what and how knowledge is taught and subject leaders work actively to review this aspect regularly.

 Core Learning Values

-Every project addresses the three core learning values identified by this school as essential for all subjects:
+Every lesson addresses the three core learning values identified by this school as essential for all subjects: